 For example, many institutions run campaigns throughout the year to incent members to increase point-of-sale spending or volume of transactions.
 While a strong message of increasing in-person spending may no longer feel appropriate, updating the message toward supporting local businesses or online purchases of essential items during this time speaks to community and allows you to continue running campaigns that are essential to your bottom line.

 Another option is to make a simple change to your incentive strategy.
 If you plan to run an incentive-based campaign that allows your members to earn a gift card for reaching certain spending tiers, adjust that campaign to allow qualifying members to “thank a local hero” with a gift card instead.
 Or offer to make a charitable donation to your chosen local community charity.
 Your members will feel good about what you have allowed them to do for their community, and you can continue to stay in front of them during this time.

 Want to learn more?
-Join us for our upcoming webinar, hosted by CUInsight
+Download our free webinar, hosted by CUInsight

 With credit unions facing many new and unprecedented challenges, there has never been a more important time for credit unions to use their data to better understand and support their members.

-Join us on June 3rd for more ideas about how to connect more meaningfully with your members and continue to fulfill your promise of supporting them and the local community during this time.
+The Saylent team joined forces with CUInsight to discuss this on a webinar in June 2020.
+Watch it on demand for more ideas about how to connect more meaningfully with your members and continue to fulfill your promise of supporting them and the local community during this time.

 Get in touch.